White Hutchinson white paper

 Boom in babies and homemakers a huge opportunity for LBEs

-The number of families with children has also grown, from 31 million in 1980 to 32.3 million in 1990 and to 34.6 million in 2000.
+The number of households with children has also grown, from 32.3 million in 1990 to 38.5 million in 2000 to 41.5 million in 2008.
 The expected baby boom means that the number of families with children should continue to increase into the foreseeable future.

-The 5.3 million stay-at-home-parents also represent an enormous market.
+Stay-at-home-parents also represent an enormous market.
 They are constantly in search of locations where they can meet with their friends during weekday mornings, lunch and early afternoon to socialize while their children are entertained.
-Most types of LBEs have little, if any business during these portions of the day.
+Most types of LBEs have little, if any business during these dayparts.

 What it takes to delight Mrs. Bubba and Bubba Jr.